riasc/build-a-portfolio/README.md

 * @media: fewer requests with bigger files

 Media queries that are most commonly used are `min-width` and `max-width`.
-The point at which the page changes layout is called a breakpoint.
+The point at which the page changes layout significantly is called a major breakpoint.
+Similar, minor breakpoints are only small changes to the layout (padding, margins, font size).

 ## <a name="flexbox"></a>Flexbox
 Illustration of the most common responsive flexbox layouts that reside inside